‘Flee’ makes Oscar history, and resonates with the refugee crises

 “I really wish it wouldn’t be as relevant,” says Rasmussen, noting that for the real “Amin,” last year’s U.S. withdrawal “was just heartbreaking because he has relatives in Afghanistan and a lot of memories came back, and he could see a new generation of Afghans being in the same kind of limbo he was in for years.”

-The film not only illustrates the terrors of such physical flight as a refugee but also illuminates how such an uprooted youth can break one’s sense of identity — particularly when safe passage depends on deception, even living in denial about the fate of one’s family.
+The film not only illustrates the terrors of a refugee’s physical flight but also illuminates how such an uprooted youth can break one’s sense of identity — particularly when safe passage depends on deception, even living in denial about the fate of one’s family.

 “Flee” especially resonates when it questions the definition of home — of belonging — once one’s foundation is rocked.
 What constitutes a safe place to exist, in body and spirit?
 “There is nothing more universal than home,” Ahmed says.
 “It’s something we can all relate to as an audience.”

 Nawabi would end up in a tiny Danish town, where he met Rasmussen at age 16.
-They became close, but it would be years before Nawabi felt safe to share his full experiences with his friend of a quarter-century.
+They became close, but it would be years before Nawabi felt safe enough to share his full experiences with his friend of a quarter-century.
 “These stories are so traumatic for him,” says the Copenhagen-based director, who calls their conversational process an “unburdening” that was “a big relief for him.”

 The real “Amin” generally shuns the public eye — he declines most interview requests, and a representative for the film said he was not available for this article — yet animation allows him to be depicted while maintaining anonymity.
-And because “Flee” does not use the hyperrealistic visuals of live-action, “Amin is not just Amin,” Rasmussen says — his animated avatar more readily “represents every refugee.”
-(The director notes he was inspired by the Oscar-nominated 2008 animated war documentary “Waltz With Bashir.”)
+And because “Flee” does not use the hyper-realistic visuals of live action, “Amin is not just Amin,” Rasmussen says — his animated avatar more readily “represents every refugee.”
+(The director notes he was inspired by the Oscar-nominated animated 2008 war documentary “Waltz With Bashir.”)

 Rasmussen says one theme he emphasized was that a person’s status as a refugee should not define who they are.
 The director wants viewers to appreciate that the real-life Amin is now an accomplished man in a loving relationship in his adopted land, long after Hollywood films inspired some of his early fantasies about men, as depicted in “Flee.”
 “He is an academic.
-He’s also a house owner and a husband and a cat lover and someone who had a sexual awakening watching Jean-Claude Van Damme.”
+He’s also a house owner and a husband and a cat-lover and someone who had a sexual awakening watching Jean-Claude Van Damme.”

 Rasmussen is heartened by the open response to “Flee” at festivals: “I’ve been approached at screenings around the world where people come to me and say: ‘This is not just his story — this is my story.’ ”

-“I really believe in storytelling is a way to understand ourselves, and our art is kind of doing that,” he says.
+“I really believe in storytelling as a way to understand ourselves, and our art is kind of doing that,” he says.
 “Personally, being able to work on these subjects about war and love and hate and death and all these things, you know — I think it’s really what keeps me sane, as well.”

-Meanwhile, Rasmussen is encouraged by how some countries have opened their borders — “their homes, their hearts” — to many Ukrainian refugees.
+Meanwhile, Rasmussen is encouraged by how some countries have opened their borders — “their homes, their hearts” — to Ukrainian refugees.

-“I really hope that this is a change in how we perceive refugees in general — not just from Ukraine, but also from Afghanistan and Syria and Myanmar and wherever in the world people are forced to flee.”
+“I really hope that this is a change in how we perceive refugees in general,” he says, “not just from Ukraine but also from Afghanistan and Syria and Myanmar and wherever in the world people are forced to flee.”